The 5 Mistakes That First-Time Business Loan Recipients Make

 2. Failure to Communicate Cash Flow Issues

-Always remember that lenders don’t want you to default.
+It’s important to remember that small business lenders don’t want you to default.
 They make money when you make your payments, so communicate with them early and often.

 3. Misunderstanding the Cost of the Loan